 Little Switzerland NC is a summer colony high in the Blue Ridge Mountains, along the Blue Ridge Parkway.
 Located about an hour north of Asheville, it offers a great stop along the Parkway at Milepost 334 for food at the Switzerland Cafe and a little shopping at the General Store or the Book Exchange.
-This small village celebrates its 100th birthday in 2010, with many special events during June.
 Little Switzerland was named because of its sweeping panoramas of deep valleys and distant ranges resembling those of the foothills of the Swiss Alps.
 Ride along Highway 226A to see some of these vistas.

 The elevations here, ranging from 3,200 feet in the village to 4,000 feet at the top of Grassy Mountain, offer incredible views of Mt.
 Mitchell to the west, Table Rock, Hawsksbill and Grandfather Mountain to the east, and the valleys of the South Toe, Turkey Cove and the bustling Catawba Valley.

 There is much to see and do in the Little Switzerland area:

 Emerald Village: This complex of multiple buildings and mines is North Carolina's #1 gem mining attraction, located just three miles from the center of Little Switzerland and the Blue Ridge Parkway.
 Enjoy a spectacular mountain setting in historic real mines.
 Tour a real underground mine at the NC Mining Museum.
 Search for genuine gems and keep what you.
 Many free exhibits.
 See our Emerald Village Guide.

 Crabtree Falls: Located in the Crabtree Meadows Recreation Area at Milepost 339.5 of the Blue Ridge Parkway, the 70-foot waterfall is accessed by a 2.5 mile moderate loop hiking trail.
 See our Crabtree Falls Guide.